timorthi/MonsterInfoBot/README.md

 ===============
 - Code is extremely messy, not even close to PEP8 standard.
 Gotta clean it up, but I'll save this for when most of the main features are implemented.
 - Host bot online.
-- Exception handling for login.
 - Selective information posting (carve/drop): Regex is done.
 Have to work on parsing the page.
 - Update bot comment to include how to summon for carve/drops when feature is done.
 - Exception handling for when connection to reddit/kiranico fails.
-(Make it retry connection)
+(Make it retry connection automatically)
-- Prevent bot from posting same information twice in the same subreddit
+- Prevent bot from posting same information twice in the same submission.

 Contributors
 ===============